zktx-io/walrus/docs/book/usage/setup.md

 # deployment but then do not change over time.
 system_object: 0x2134d52768ea07e8c43570ef975eb3e4c27a39fa6396bef985b5abc58d03ddd2
 staking_object: 0x10b9d30c28448939ce6c4d6c6e0ffce4a7f8a4ada8248bdad09ef8b70e4a3904

-# The subsidies object allows the client to use the subsidies contract to purchase storage
-# which will reduce the cost of obtaining a storage resource and extending blobs and also
-# adds subsidies to the rewards of the staking pools.
-subsidies_object: 0xb606eb177899edc2130c93bf65985af7ec959a2755dc126c953755e59324209e

 # You can define a custom path to your Sui wallet configuration here.
 If this is unset or `null`
 # (default), the wallet is configured from `./sui_config.yaml` (relative to your current working